 - Medical problems

 Cause #1: Hereditary

 Many families have a pattern of autism or similar disabilities, which gives credence to the idea that autism is hereditary.
-Scientists haven’t been able to identify one gene as the cause of autism, but they are currently searching for irregular segments of genetic code.
+Scientists haven’t identified one gene as the cause of autism, but they are currently searching for irregular segments of the genetic code.

 Some children are thought to be born with a susceptibility to autism, but researchers haven’t identified a single ‘trigger’ yet.
-Other researchers are investigating gene clusters that may interfere with brain development and cause autism.
+Other researchers investigate gene clusters that may interfere with brain development and cause autism.

 So, is autism hereditary?
 Unfortunately, the jury is out until more research has been done.

 Some links between autism and other conditions suggest a propensity for developing it if you have one.
 Other conditions linked to the causes of autism include: